mfortin014/mvp_menu_optimizer/docs/reference/glossary.md

 ### Build vs CI (Commit Types)
 **build**: build system or packaging changes. **ci**: continuous integration workflows or configuration changes.
 See: [Commits & Changelog](../policy/commits_and_changelog.md).

+### Breaking Change
+A change that requires users or other systems to adapt immediately (API contract change, destructive schema change without compatibility, removed behavior).
+How to mark it:
+- Conventional Commits: `feat!:` or `fix!:` **and** add a `BREAKING CHANGE:` footer describing impact and required actions.
+- Versioning pre-1.0: bump **Minor** (Y).
+- Process: include migration steps in the PR, add a clear **Changed** note in the [CHANGELOG](../../CHANGELOG.md), and ensure flags/rollback are ready.

 ### Canary Release
 Gradual exposure of a feature to a small cohort, watching metrics before widening.
 Often implemented with **feature flags**.
 See: [Environments & Secrets](../policy/env_and_secrets.md).